forcedotcom/run-code-analyzer/README.md

           - name: Check out files
             uses: actions/checkout@v4

-          # PREREQUISITES - Only needed if runner doesn't already satisfy these requirements
+          # PREREQUISITES - Only needed if the runner doesn't already satisfy these requirements.
           - name: Ensure node v20.9.0 or greater
             uses: actions/setup-node@v4
             with: